WinVector/sigr/extras/UtilityExample.md

-The `threshold = 0.5` row tells us that the potential value of this population sample is $10168.94, of which our model realized $2159.45, or 21.2%.
-This is easier and more reliable than just eyeballing a threshold from the abstract recall/precision graph.
+The `threshold = 0.5` row tells us that the potential value of this population sample is $10168.94, of which our model realized $2159.45, or 21.2% of the total available value.

 ### Advanced: Variable Utilities

 In the above example, we assigned constant utilities and costs to the data set.
 Here, instead of assuming a fixed revenue of $100 dollars on conversions, we’ll assume that projected potential revenue varies by prospect (with an average of $100).
+This potential value could be contract sizes that we are bidding on, which varies from prospect to prospect.

 ``` r
 # replace the true positive value with a varying value